Nimus-oes/react-character-counter/README.md

 - Clicking “See more” reveals the full list
 - Clicking “See less” collapses it back

 The open/closed state of the accordion is managed using the `isOpen` state.
-Whether the list needs to be split—and which button label to show—is determined dynamically based on the total number of items.
+Whether the list needs to be split—and which button label to show—is determined dynamically based on the total number of items and the `isOpen` state.

 #### Accordion Logic